 And Then Come the Nightjars Best Design (finalist, 2016)

 Tara qualified as a corporate solicitor before starting her theatrical career as Resident Assistant Producer at Theatre503 in May 2012.
 She then worked as Producer for Iris Theatre and as Associate Producer at Company of Angels, before going freelance full time in July 2015.
-Tara also runs production company Tiny Fires Ltd with director Paul Robinson and their inaugural production, My Mother Said I Never Should starring Maureen Lipman and Katie Brayben, received critical acclaim during its run at St James Theatre in spring 2016 - www.tinyfires.co.uk.
+Tara runs Tara Finney Productions and also production company Tiny Fires Ltd with director Paul Robinson and their inaugural production, My Mother Said I Never Should starring Maureen Lipman and Katie Brayben, received critical acclaim during its run at St James Theatre in spring 2016 - www.tinyfires.co.uk.
+Tara is currently Interim Producer & Programmer at the Stephen Joseph Theatre, Scarborough.

 For Company of Angels: World Factory (Young Vic, New Wolsey Theatre), Theatre Cafe Woolwich (Greenwich & Lewisham Young People's Theatre), Helver’s Night (York Theatre Royal), Respect, Buy Nothing Day (ALRA Studio), I, Peaseblossom / I, Caliban (National Tour), Theatre Cafe York (York Theatre Royal).
 For Iris Theatre: Alice through the Looking Glass, Richard III, Alice in Wonderland, Julius Caesar (St Paul’s Church).
 For Theatre503: Desolate Heaven, Where the Mangrove Grows, ELEGY, Life for Beginners (Theatre503).